 WAC 458-07-015 requires each property to be physically inspected at least once during a 6 year revaluation cycle.
 At a minimum, an exterior observation of the properties is made to verify the accuracy and completeness of property characteristic data that affect value.
-New photos were taken for both vacant and improved parcels.
+New photos are taken for both vacant and improved parcels.
 Property records were updated in accordance with the findings of the physical inspection.
-All commercial parcels in neighborhoods 30, 40, and 50 along with all government owned parcels that had not been inspected within the past six years were physically inspected for the 2017 assessment year.
+There were no required inspections in Area 47 for the 2018 assessment year.